Counties Manukau Health Library Database & Resource Directory

 Health Information Resources for Patients and the Community compiled by the Counties Manukau Health library

 The CM Health Library directory of New Zealand and overseas health websites and resources is a reliable and trustworthy source of health information.
-Also included are a range of useful health apps.

 Books on Prescription is a programme run by WellSouth Primary Health Network and the libraries of Otago and Southland (Public Libraries, University libraries and prison libraries) to increase access to high quality health information.
 The resources in the collection have been recommended and reviewed by health professionals.
 Books are available at your local library and videos and smartphone applications can be accessed via this website.
 You can also read book reviews by both health professionals and consumers on this website.
 Although the programme is run from Southland you will find that most books reviewed will be available in your local Auckland Community Library - see below for details of how to access resoures from Auckland Libraries